Answered By: ic @westernsydney.edu.au Last Updated: Dec 18, 2017 Views: 54

-The tutors will not ‘give’ you answers - they are teachers and experts and their standards (and our standards) are too high for that.
+The Advisors will not ‘give’ you answers - they are teachers and experts and their standards (and our standards) are too high for that.

 It is our aim to teach students to think for themselves and reach their own answers ethically, to ensure they know what to do next time.